Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Okay, this is where the action starts.
 A coach will leave bright and early in the morning bound for Port Denarau.
 I would double-check the time for this.
 Sure, ‘Fiji Time’ exists but not for this transfer.

-Personally, I think 10 days is the optimum amount of time to go island-hopping.
+I think 8-10 days is the optimum amount of time to go island-hopping.
 Depending on your schedule, you can book for as little as a few days or up to a month.

-The only rules are you have to stay at each resort for a minimum of two days and you have to have booked your accommodation for the island you want to stay at before you get off the ferry.
+The only rules are you have to stay at most resorts for a minimum of two days and you have to have booked your accommodation for the island you want to stay at before you get off the ferry.

 If they don’t have room for you then you can’t stay there.
 You’re better off avoiding the stress altogether and booking your accommodation in advance.